Reflections of China at Epcot (A Circle 360 Film)

 Don’t forget to look up.
 The temple’s ceiling is elaborate.

-Additionally, there’s a large open room with benches for guests to wait for the next film.
-A cast member will usually be in the area, letting guests know the wait time until the next show begins.
+A large open room with benches is available for guests to sit and wait for the next film.
+A cast member is usually in the area, letting guests know the wait time until the next show begins.

 Ultimately, Reflections of China is a beautiful film that provides a pleasant reprieve from the theme park, especially in the heat of the day.
 However, like most things its age, the film is dated, and the screen is somewhat fuzzy.